 “Tim wanted to go bodysurfing.
 The ocean thrashed him.
 I watched from the shore.
 When he didn’t come up, I alerted the lifeguards.
 They got him ashore, but he had already drowned.
 They tried resuscitation.
 It failed to revive him.
 He was pronounced dead at the hospital.
 I’ve sat here in a blur until you arrived.”

 “I don’t know what I want.
 Coffee may help.”

-Jake launched into a monologue on his experiences with Tim.
-He spared me the sexual details.
-Everything else spoke to how passionate they were about each other.
+Jake launches into a monologue on his experiences with Tim.
+He spares me the sexual details.
+Everything else speaks to how passionate they were about each other.